 Coal Creek Station uses roughly 22,000 tons of lignite per day, or about 7.5 to 8.0 million tons per year, supplied by the adjoining Falkirk Mine.

 Coal burns.
 Water doesn’t.
 That is the founding principle behind DryFining™, a lignite fuel enhancement system which includes both drying and refining lignite.
-As a result of our research efforts and our partnerships with other companies, Great River Energy is DryFining all of the coal used at Coal Creek Station.
+As a result of our research efforts and our partnerships with other companies, we are DryFining all of the coal used at Coal Creek Station.

 High-pressure steam drives the advanced multi-state turbines to power the generators.
 Water is turned into steam as it flows through tubes that form the walls of the plant’s massive furnaces (205 feet tall).
 The steam is superheated to a temperature higher than 1,000 degrees Fahrenheit and then it is released as high-pressure steam into the turbines.
 With most of its energy spent powering the turbines, lower pressure steam is recaptured, cooled, condensed and sent back to the boiler.
 A sophisticated control center, staffed around the clock, monitors the plant’s every function.

 Great River Energy considers no phase of operation or administration as being of greater importance than the safety and well being of its employees.
 It’s our policy to provide the necessary resources to maintain safe and healthful working conditions and to follow operating practices that will safeguard all employees.

 Coal Creek Station was the first power plant in the United States to become registered to the Occupational Health and Safety Management System (OHS S) 18001 standard.
 The purpose of the OHS S program is to promote overall safety, improve personal safety, and conduct third-party audits of safety and safety training programs.